matthewrv/tick-tock-tracker/README.md

-# Tick Track – Simple Time Tracker for Visual Studio Code
+# Tick Tock – Simple Time Tracker for Visual Studio Code

-**Tick Track** is a lightweight time tracking extension that helps you measure productivity by automatically recording time spent in each workspace.
+**Tick Tock** is a lightweight time tracking extension that helps you measure productivity by automatically recording time spent in each workspace.
 Know exactly how much time your projects require.

 ## Features